the-amazing-elephant/j-collective/README.md

 - A five minute reading by the learner who contributed the content
 - Pre-determined questions put out to the rest of the group.
 Either:
-  1. Each learner writes down their answers within 5 minutes and each one then presents their answers in succession or
+  1. Each learner writes down their answers within five minutes and each one then presents their answers in succession or
   2. The learners have a group discussion on the questions asked
 - Translation challenge - The learner unleashes a sentence in the source language that everyone in the group has a minute (or less) to translate.
 At the end of the minute, the results are collated and the learners vote for the most ideal translation.

+An ideal group size would be around 6.
+If each round lasts about 15 - 20 minutes, the session would go on for about 2 hours.

 ## Preparation